 Alternatively, not handling the broken plants with bare skin, or thinning harder when the plants were small so I didn’t need to stick my arms into a thicket would probably also have done the trick.
 That said, we have been enjoying the carrots and parsnips I picked. 🙂 No more wild carrots in the greenhouse.
 It’s simply too easy to get accidental exposure while working around the plants in close quarters.

 How do you Treat Phytophotodermatitis

 Like a standard burn, you can apply cool compresses to relieve the pain, and try to keep blisters intact as long as possible to protect the tender skin underneath.
-Over the counter itch cream like those for poison ivy may also help.
-I hit the pantry and the garden.
+Over the counter itch cream like those for poison ivy may also help, along with anesthetic creams like Aspercreme.

 On the first couple of blisters, I used fresh plantain and yarrow leaves, mashed and applied as a poultice.
 As more blisters showed up, I coated the worst blisters with manuka honey to promote healing and fight infection.
 You can read more about using honey for wound treatment in the post, “Honey as Medicine“.
 With over 30 blisters on my arms and hands, the honey was a little awkward to try and use on all of them, so I made up some comfrey salve with lavender essential oil.

 I coated the burns several times per day with the salve, and at one week after exposure, some of the scabs fell off to expose new skin underneath.
 The burns on my hands and elbow didn’t heal quite as fast.
 My hands spend way too much time being beat up during canning and gardening season, so I can’t keep bandages on them, and the elbow is just awkward to keep bandaged.

 Be patient.
 Badly affected areas may take weeks to months to heal, depending on the damage.
 I still have dark areas on my skin a year after exposure from the worst spots.